-GCSE Geography is assessed by three modular examinations from September 2016
+GCSE Geography is assessed by three modular examinations.

-Module 1 looks at the Natural World and you complete the studies of The Restless Earth and Coastal Environments begum in Year 10 and you go on to study Rivers and Weather in Year 11.
-This examined at the end of Year 11 and comprises 40% of the total marks for the GCSE.
+Module 1 looks at the Natural World.
+You will complete the study of The Restless Earth begun in Year 10 and then progress to study Rivers, Coasts and Weather in Year 11.
+These are examined at the end of Year 11 and comprise 40% of the total marks for the GCSE.

 Module 2 looks at the Human World and you will study Population, Urban Environments, Development and Managing Resources.
-This is examined at the end of Year 12 and comprises 50% of the total marks for the GCSE.
+This is examined at the end of Year 12 and comprises 40% of the total marks for the GCSE.
 Module 3 is Fieldwork.
-You will conduct a study outside of the classroom, produce results which you will take into a one-hour examination and answer questions about.
+You will conduct a study outside of the classroom, produce results which will be used during a one-hour examination.
 This is worth 20% of the GCSE and may be completed at the end of Year 11.